zitao0206/ReactivePageKit/README.md

 ## License

-MDReactPageKit is available under the MIT license.
+ReactivePageKit is available under the MIT license.
 See the LICENSE file for more info.